MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoiceRoute.md

 ```

 ## DESCRIPTION
 Use this cmdlet to modify an existing online voice route.
-Voice routes are associated with online voice policies through online public switched telephone network (PSTN) usages.
-A voice route includes a regular expression that identifies which phone numbers will be routed through a given voice route: phone numbers matching the regular expression will be routed through this route.
+Online voice routes are associated with online voice policies through online public switched telephone network (PSTN) usages.
+A online voice route includes a regular expression that identifies which phone numbers will be routed through a given voice route: phone numbers matching the regular expression will be routed through this route.

+This cmdlet is used when configuring Microsoft Phone System Direct Routing.

 ## EXAMPLES